Thank you for your interest in Bella Coola Valley Search and Rescue. In order to become a member, there are several steps that must be taken:

 To kick off our recruitment drive, we hold an open house and information session.
 This event will give you a chance to meet some of our members and learn more about being a Search and Rescue volunteer.

-• You must be 19 years of age or over.
+- You must be 19 years of age or over.

-• You must achieve a certain number of hours of participation each year to maintain good standing with the group.
-Hours include meetings, exercises, and call outs.
-(Outlined in Administrative Guidelines at the bottom of this page)
+- You must achieve a certain number of hours of participation each year to maintain good standing with the group.
+Hours include meetings, exercises, and call-outs.
+(Outlined in Administrative Guidelines at the bottom of this page.)

 3. Attend our Ground Search & Rescue (GSAR) Training

-Training for GSAR consists of about 80 hours of instruction, split between classroom work and practical exercises.This course is generally run over two months in the winter/spring.
-This course covers a variety of skills related to search and rescue including search techniques, wilderness survival, navigation, communications, helicopter safety and the basics of incident command systems.
-Participants should be prepared for field work in rain or shine!
+Training for GSAR consists of about 80 hours of instruction, split between online, classroom, and practical exercises.
+This course is generally run over two months in the winter/spring, but each specific course will have its own dates.
+This course covers a variety of skills related to search and rescue including search techniques, wilderness survival, navigation, communications, helicopter safety, and the basics of incident command systems.
+Participants should be prepared for fieldwork in rain or shine!

 What Happens Next?

-What if I don’t like trudging through the bush, or climbing mountains, or my knees and back hurt, or I prefer to stay far, far away from the madness you propose?
+What if I don’t like trudging through the bush or climbing mountains, or my knees and back hurt, or I prefer to stay far, far away from the madness you propose?

 Good news!
 You can still participate and be a really huge help!
-We need people who are skilled at communications, logistics, public relations, and general operations.
+We need people who are skilled in communications, logistics, public relations, and general operations.
 This can look like helpers in a command center during an incident, or someone who likes to maintain equipment, or someone who can help with paperwork!
 There are many things to do that don’t involve bush-whacking.
 You can read about all types of membership in the Guidelines below: